Woodes Rogers: First term

 On 16 March 1719 Rogers learned that Spain and Britain were at war again.
 He redoubled his efforts to repair the island's fortifications, buying vital supplies on credit in the hope of later being reimbursed by the expedition's investors.
 The Spanish sent an assault fleet against Nassau in May, but when the fleet's commodore learned that the French (now Britain's ally) had captured Pensacola, he directed the fleet there instead.
 This gave Rogers time to continue to fortify and supply New Providence, and in February 1720 the Spaniards finally arrived in Nassau.
 Two ex-slave sentries alerted the town.
-The presence of two frigates, the 32-gun Delicia, and 24-gun HMS Flamborough under Captain Johnathan Hildesley, as well as 500 ready waiting militia, many of them ex-pirates, helped cause the Spanish withdrawal.
+The presence of two frigates, the 32-gun Delicia, and 24-gun HMS Flamborough under Captain Jonathan Hildesley, as well as 500 ready waiting militia, many of them ex-pirates, helped cause the Spanish withdrawal.

-The year 1720 brought an end to external threats to Rogers' rule.
+The year 1720 brought an end to external threats to Rogers's rule.
 With Spain and Britain at peace again, the Spanish made no further move against the Bahamas.
 Vane never returned, having been shipwrecked and captured in the Bay Islands—a year later, he was hanged in Jamaica.
-This did not end Rogers' problems as governor.
+This did not end Rogers's problems as governor.
 Overextended from financing New Providence's defences, he received no assistance from Britain, and merchants refused to give him further credit.
 His health suffered, and he spent six weeks in Charleston, South Carolina, hoping to recuperate.
 Instead, he was wounded in a duel with Hildesley, caused by disputes between the two on New Providence.
 Troubled by the lack of support and communication from London, Rogers set sail for Britain in March 1721.
 He arrived three months later to find that a new governor had been appointed, and his company had been liquidated.
 Personally liable for the obligations he had contracted at Nassau, he was imprisoned for debt.